Open rate

 Lifecycle Stages in Sales and Marketing

-Lifecycle stages refer to the various phases a customer goes through in their journey with a business, from the initial awareness of a product or service to the post-purchase experience.
-Understanding these stages is crucial for businesses to tailor their marketing, sales, and service strategies to effectively engage with customers at each step.
-The typical stages include awareness, consideration, decision, retention, and advocacy.
+Lifecycle stages refer to the various phases a customer goes through in their journey with a business — from the first moment of awareness to post-purchase loyalty and advocacy.
+Understanding these stages is essential for aligning marketing, sales, and customer service strategies to engage effectively at every touchpoint and maximize long-term value.

 Buying Persona